awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-os.md

   This includes Amazon EC2 instances and instances running on your own hardware\.
 However, they must be running one of the supported Linux distributions\.
 You cannot register Amazon EC2 or on\-premises Windows instances\.

-You can use the AWS OpsWorks Stacks [https://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeOperatingSystems.html](https://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeOperatingSystems.html) API to return a list of supported operating systems and their supported versions of Chef\.
+You can run the AWS OpsWorks Stacks [https://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeOperatingSystems.html](https://docs.aws.amazon.com/opsworks/latest/APIReference/API_DescribeOperatingSystems.html) API to return a list of supported operating systems and their supported versions of Chef\.
 The following is an example command, using the AWS CLI\.

 ```
 aws opsworks describe-operating-systems